 The diploma allows for continued academic education and definitely will result in enhanced job options.

 The GED exam includes four individual subtests in Social Studies, Literacy, Science, and Math that may be dealt with separately.

-It used to be that online HiSET and GED testing was not an option.
+It used to be that online HiSET or GED testing was not an option.
 Until recently, that is.
-Learn more about the new HiSET and GED online testing options below.
+Learn more about the HiSET and GED online testing options below.

 Greenfield GED Prep Sites

 The Literacy Project-Greenfield Community College